intuit/Trapheus/README.md

         - You have created a VPC with only two private subnets.
 If you are creating non-private subnets, check [the ratio between private, public subnets, private subnet with dedicated custom network ACL and spare capacity](https://docs.aws.amazon.com/quickstart/latest/vpc/architecture.html).

 6. One or more instances of an RDS database that you wish to restore.
-    - Example of minimal *free* RDS setup:
+    - Example minimal *free* RDS setup:
         - Engine options: MySQL
         - Templates: Free tier
         - Settings: enter password